ameliemcc/normal_project/README.md

 NUA permet en effet à des personnes de s'inscrire dans ce réseau artistique afin de réaliser des projets artistiques et/ou de participer à la création de ces projets.
 Au moyen d'un système d'annonces il est en effet possible aux membres du réseau NUA de trouver des partenaires pouvant offrir certains services artistiques pour participer à la réalisation de leurs projets artistiques.
+Initialement prévu pour les étudiants de l'Unil, le projet permettra par extension de devenir un véritable réseau professionel potentiellement utile à la sortie de la Faculté.

 Project abstract :

-The NUA project is a METEOR framework based application aimed to create, animate and manage an artistic network allowing members to produce artistics projects.
+The NUA project is an application written with the METEOR framework which aims to create, animate and manage an artistic network allowing its members to produce artistic projects.
-NUA offers to persons the capability to subscribe to this artistic network and thus to produce artistic projects and/or participate to the related projects production in providing artistic services.
+NUA allows people to join this artistic network in order to realize artistic projects and / or to participate in the creation of these projects.
-Trough an ad-based system the NUA members will be able to find ad-hoc partners able to provide requested artistic services and thus to contribute to their artistic projects
+By means of an announcement system, it is indeed possible for members of the NUA network to find partners who can offer certain artistic services to participate in the realization of their artistic projects.
+Initially planned for Unil students, the project will by extension become a real professional network potentially useful at the end of the Faculty.

 __________________________________________________________________________________